 11 hours but might be done in only 9.
 If there is some

 difficulty, it could take as long as 19 hours.
 Usually

 a crew of 4 is assigned.

 The pump unit must be ordered.
-This should take one person
+This should take about

 A path must be cut through the brush and cactus from

 the well to the storage tanks.
 This should take 30 hours.